 - (5) System to ensure the appropriateness of Fujitsu Group business - a.
 Using the Fujitsu Way as a foundation, in order to continuously increase the value of the Fujitsu Group, Fujitsu will provide direction and support to senior management of each Group company for setting up efficient, law-abiding and appropriate business execution systems as detailed in sections (1) through (4) above. - b.
 In order to implement the above item a., the company has established common rules for the management of the group, such as the "Fujitsu Group Management Policy" that set out the roles, responsibilities, authority, and decision-making processes for each of the companies in the group. - c.
 Senior management of Fujitsu and all Group companies periodically confirms issues related to Group management strategies and achievement of management goals through management update conferences and other means.
-In addition, Fujitsu Group statutory auditors deal with Fujitsu Group issues from the auditing viewpoint through Group auditor update conferences. - d.
+In addition, Fujitsu Group Audit & Supervisory Board member deal with Fujitsu Group issues from the auditing viewpoint through Group Audit & Supervisory Board member update conferences. - d.
 In regard to measures needed to resolve challenges related to achieving management goals that are identified as a result of the activities described in item c., senior management of Fujitsu and Group companies implements such measures following full discussion and, when necessary, completion of reporting to Fujitsu and approval processes specified separately. - e.
 Fujitsu's internal audit organization is linked to the internal audit organization of each Group company.
-It carries out audits of the entire Fujitsu Group and reports periodically to the Board of Directors and Board of Auditors of Fujitsu.
+It carries out audits of the entire Fujitsu Group and reports periodically to the Board of Directors and Audit & Supervisory Board members of Fujitsu.

-Important matters regarding the audits of Group companies are reported to the Board of Directors and Board of Auditors of Fujitsu.
+Important matters regarding the audits of Group companies are reported to the Board of Directors and Audit & Supervisory Board of Fujitsu.

-(6) System to ensure the appropriateness of audits by statutory auditors
+(6) System to ensure the appropriateness of audits by Audit & Supervisory Board members

-<Ensuring independence of auditors>
+<Ensuring independence of Audit & Supervisory Board member>

 - a.
-Fujitsu has set up an Auditing Support Division with employees assigned to assist the statutory auditors in carrying out their duties.
-Appropriate employees with the ability and expertise required by the statutory auditors are assigned to the division. - b.
-In order to ensure the independence of the staff in the Auditing Support Division, matters relating to their appointment, transfer and compensation are decided on the basis of prior consultation with the auditors. - c.
-In principle, senior management does not assign division staff to other divisions or duties.
-In instances, however, where a need arises to give dual assignments to staff with specialized knowledge in response to requests from statutory auditors, care is given to ensuring their independence in accordance with item b.
+Fujitsu has set up an Audit & Supervisory Board Members' Office with employees assigned to assist the Audit & Supervisory Board members in carrying out their duties.
+Appropriate employees with the ability and expertise required by the Audit & Supervisory Board members are assigned to the division. - b.
+In order to ensure the independence of the staff in the Audit & Supervisory Board Members' Office, matters relating to their appointment, transfer and compensation are decided on the basis of prior consultation with the Audit & Supervisory Board members. - c.
+In principle, senior management does not assign office staff to other divisions or duties.
+In instances, however, where a need arises to give dual assignments to staff with specialized knowledge in response to requests from Audit & Supervisory Board members, care is given to ensuring their independence in accordance with item b.